anencore94/clubhouse-github-action/README.md

 - pr_number
   - need to fetch current pr's information
     - recommend to use github workflow's internal variable (:`${{ github.event.number }}`)
-- **clubhouse_api_token**
+- **shortcut_api_token**
-  - need to request clubhouse apis
+  - need to request shortcut apis
-    - you could generate token by following [official docs](https://help.clubhouse.io/hc/en-us/articles/205701199-Clubhouse-API-Tokens)
+    - you could generate token by following [official docs](https://help.shortcut.com/hc/en-us/articles/205701199-Shortcut-API-Tokens)
     - and you need to store it in your repository secret by following [official docs](https://docs.github.com/en/actions/reference/encrypted-secrets)
 - **pr_opened**
   - your desired clubhouse workflow state id when pr opened